Academic Integrity and Intellectual Property Rights

 The faculty member may recommend a sanction to the Committee during the hearing process.
 If the assigned sanction involves an action involving a grade, the sanction will be communicated to the faculty member who will assign the sanction accordingly.
 Whether the matter is resolved administratively or through a formal hearing, the student may appeal by delivering a written notice of appeal to the Vice President for Student Life within 72 hours following the receipt of the decision.
 The decision of the Vice President for Student Life is final.

 Record of Scholastic Dishonesty

-Records of scholastic dishonesty are retained in the Student Life Office and are kept separate from the student’s academic record or transcript.
-Disciplinary records including academic dishonesty may be released to persons outside of the university only with consent of the student, or by exceptions described in the Family Educational Rights and Privacy Act including:
+Records of scholastic dishonesty are retained in the Office of Civility & Community Standards Office and are kept separate from the student’s academic record or transcript.
+Student conduct records including academic dishonesty may be released to persons outside of the university only with consent of the student, or by exceptions described in the Family Educational Rights and Privacy Act including: